mitchdpg/cyberark-api-automation/README.md

 ---

+## Configuration & Variables

+This project uses environment variables to securely configure authentication and API access.

+Required variables:
+- CYBERARK_TENANT_URL – Base URL for the CyberArk Identity tenant
+- CYBERARK_CLIENT_ID – OAuth client ID
+- CYBERARK_CLIENT_SECRET – OAuth client secret
+- CYBERARK_SCOPE – OAuth scope for API access
+- USER_UUID – Target user identifier for lookup

+All sensitive values are stored as environment variables and are not hard-coded.

+---

 ## Overview

 This project demonstrates lightweight Python automation using CyberArk Identity APIs.
 It focuses on authenticating via OAuth 2.0 client credentials, generating a bearer access token, and performing authenticated API calls to retrieve user identity information.